memfault/mtb-example-memfault/README.md

 This example uses the board's default configuration.
 See the kit user guide to ensure that the board is configured correctly.

-**Note:** The PSoC™ 6 Bluetooth®; LE pioneer kit (CY8CKIT-062-BLE) and the PSoC™ 6 Wi-Fi Bluetooth®; pioneer kit (CY8CKIT-062-WIFI-BT) ship with KitProg2 installed.
-The ModusToolbox™; software requires KitProg3.
+**Note:** The PSoC™ 6 Bluetooth® LE pioneer kit (CY8CKIT-062-BLE) and the PSoC™ 6 Wi-Fi Bluetooth® pioneer kit (CY8CKIT-062-WIFI-BT) ship with KitProg2 installed.
+The ModusToolbox™ software requires KitProg3.
 Before using this code example, make sure that the board is upgraded to KitProg3.
 The tool and instructions are available in the
 [Firmware Loader](https://github.com/Infineon/Firmware-loader) GitHub